Arkwright Primary School

 Attendance

 Children are required to attend school regularly and punctually.
-However, please do not send your child if he/she is unwell.
-Please inform school on the first day of absence.
+Please inform school on the first day of absence by calling through to the school office (01236234018), if there is no answer then please leave a voicemail.
 If we have not heard from you at the close of register then we will seek to establish contact with you as a parent to confirm your child's absence.

 It is expected that children will attend all sessions.
 Any interruption to a child's absence may affect their progress and attainment.
 Guidelines have been issued to schools to indicate which absences can be authorised and these are usually for unavoidable reasons such as illness.
 Further details are available in school.